Konstantinos-Papanagnou/CMSpit/README.md

 skidy@tryhackme.fakemail

 ## What is the web flag?
 I managed to log in with admin:admin that i generated earlier.
-Now we need to do some recconansence to find the web flag.
+Now we need to do some reconnaissance to find the web flag.
 In the finder menu we can view the file system.
 There is a webflag.php file that contains the flag.
 $flag = "thm{f158bea70731c48b05657a02aaf955626d78e9fb}";